-The Tennessee Titans improved from a 3-13 record in 2015 to a 9-7 record in 2016.
-This implies two main points that fans should consider: The difference between Mariota and no Mariota suggests he is the franchise quarterback that many teams are still searching for, and Mike Mularkey seems to understand how all of the pieces and parts of this team can work together.
-The theme of this season is progress, whether that is reflected in the final record or not.
+The Tennessee Titans repeated a 9-7 record in 2017.
+With Mike Vrabel now at the helm, it's clear that leadership believes a shake-up is in order to take the team to the next level.
+The theme of this season is progress.
 Building a team is a multi-year process, and — while short term gains are exciting — the focus should really be on the long-term development in areas of need.

 A Look at Seasons Past

 At QB, Mariota finished the season with 3,232 yards, 281/453 passing, 13 touchdowns, and 15 interceptions while rushing for 312 yards (averaging 5.2 yards per carry) and 5 rushing touchdowns.
 Keeping Mariota healthy and limiting interceptions throughout the 2018 season will be a priority for the Titans, but if OL play continues to improve as it has, and if a few more receiving threats can be developed, that may be a very accomplishable goal.
 The Titans offense averaged 114.6 rushing yards and 199.4 passing yards per game.
 Statistics-wise, not much progress was made between 2016 and 2017, so it could be inferred that this new staff will be pushed to remedy this.